chinmaygarde/epoxy/README.md

 ## Structs

 Within a namespace, there may be one or more `struct` definitions.
+Across a namespace, the enum or struct names may not be repeated.

 ```
 struct Hello {